Skip to footer content

 $vbLabelText $csharpLabel

-How to Merge Two PDF Documents?
+How Do You Merge Two PDF Documents?

-The most basic merging scenario involves combining two existing or new PDFDocument objects.
+The most basic merging scenario involves combining two existing or new PdfDocument objects.
 Here's how to accomplish this task:

 using IronPdf;